yogiraaz/nightwolf-cotribution/aws.md

 ### AWS Certified SysOps Administrator - Questions and answers

 <br>
-These are AWS interview questions for experianced professionals.
+These are AWS interview questions for experienced professionals.
 You will find these questions very helpful in your AWS professional role interviews.
 Prepare well and All the very best.
 <br>

   All the [feedbacks and suggestions](https://nightwolf.in/contribute/) are most welocome.